YonatanEliyahu/text-based-game-cpp/README.md

 You can customize the game by modifying the source code.
 Some possible enhancements include:

     Adding more levels with different grid configurations.
-    Introducing additional features such as power-ups or enemies.
+    Introducing additional features to the enemie monsters.
-    Implementing a scoring system or time limit.
+    Set the walls and monster deployment in unfixed size.